Scaleup-Excellenteam/chess-ex1-livnatar/Chess/README.md

 ### Priority Queue

-The top 5 highest-scoring moves are maintained in a priority queue and recommended to the player.
+The top 5 highest-scoring moves are maintained in a priority queue and the top 3 recommended to the player.

 ## Optimization Techniques